All Over the Place

 Aug 12 2018

 Mel Chin: All Over the Place, presents a multi-location exhibition with exciting manifestations of the work of Mel Chin co-produced by the Queens Museum and No Longer Empty.
-The exhibition will span nearly four decades of Chin’s malleable and wide-ranging approach to artistic practice.
+The exhibition spans nearly four decades of Chin’s malleable and wide-ranging approach to artistic practice.
 Exhibition sites in New York City include the Queens Museum, Times Square, and the Broadway-Lafayette subway station.

 The objects and project artifacts in All Over the Place are organized around the thematic strands that have long preoccupied Chin’s thinking, including the natural environment, socioeconomic systems and injustice, the weight of lamentations as well as the lightness of humor to reveal truths.
 Botany, ecology, and oceanography are examples of the disciplines that intersect in the artist’s politically charged work and demonstrate how art can promote social awareness and responsibility and reanimate curiosity.
 Select works highlight Chin’s engagement of multi-disciplinary, collaborative teamwork in order to posit community-based solutions to ecological and sociopolitical crises.
 As a result of such teamwork, Chin’s work challenges the idea of the artist as the exclusive creative force behind an artwork.

 In a major partnership with Times Square Arts, two works by Chin have been commissioned.
 Unmoored is planned as a spectacular, surreal phenomenon pushing Mixed Reality to fill the skies above Times Square.
 It is a work to engender a moment of awe, with a glimpse into an imperiled future.
 A parallel work, Wake, commissioned by the Times Square Alliance, is a presence evoking the hull of a shipwreck crossed with the skeletal remains of a marine mammal bleached by erosion and time.
 A larger-than-life ship’s figurehead based on Jenny Lind, the superstar of the 19th century, surveys the air above her.
 While offering a shift from the frenetic energy of the city, these works evoke the city’s triumphs, its grave dark past, and create and a place for contemplation.

 All Over the Place is curated by Manon Slome, Co-Founder and Chief Curator of No Longer Empty, and Laura Raicovich.

 Image: Mel Chin, Sea to See, installation view, 2014.
 Courtesy Mint Museum of Art/Mel Chin Studio.